germinateplatform/germinate-training/session-3.md

 3. <details><summary>With the table filtering active, sort the table by collection date in ascending order.
 What is the first germplasm in the table?</summary></details>

-4. <details><summary>Navigate to the passport page for the line whose country of collection is <strong>Kenya</strong> where the collection site is above <strong>1500m</strong> and the accesion biological status is equal to <strong>Natural</strong>.
+4. <details><summary>Navigate to the passport page for the line whose country of collection is <strong>Kenya</strong> where the collection site is above <strong>1500m</strong> and the accession biological status is equal to <strong>Natural</strong>.
 What datasets does this line appear in?</summary>There are 3 datasets that this line appears in.
 Datasets "Sample Phenotype Data",  "Sample Compound Data" and "Sample Genotype Data Subset 2."</details>

 Next Steps:  We have learned a bit about interacting with germplasm records in Germinate, now [lets have a look at experiments, datasets and other resources in Session 4](session-4.html).